 Under Michigan law, there are two types of sexual harassment: (1) quid pro quo; and (2) hostile work environment.
 Under the quid pro quo theory, an employer may be held liable if a job benefit is predicated upon acquiescing to a sexual advance, or alternatively, if a person is fired, re-assigned to a less desirable position, or receives a cut in pay for refusing a sexual advance.
 An employer may be held liable for a hostile work environment if there is evidence of the following:

 - An employee is subjected to unwelcome, sexually inappropriate remarks, innuendos, requests for sexual favors, or physical touching.

 - The sexual harassment was severe or pervasive and had the purpose or effect of substantially interfering with the employee’s employment.

 - The employer was notified by the employee of sexual harassment and failed to take prompt and remedial action to prevent future harassment.

 - Further sexual harassment occurred as a result of the employer’s failure to take adequate remedial action.

-The Sexual Harassment attorneys at Moss & Colella have decades of experience handling sexual harassment cases.
+A Michigan Sexual Harassment attorney at Moss & Colella have decades of experience handling sexual harassment cases.
 They recognize that women – and men alike – have a right to work in an environment free of sexual inappropriateness.
 Our attorneys have litigated, tried and settled sexual harassment cases for two decades.
 We have been recognized by DBusiness magazine as “Top Lawyers” in civil rights.